Upgrading WordPress

 What happens with older versions?

-WordPress provides security support from WordPress 4.1 to the latest version (WordPress 6.7, when creating this document), each with its own databaseDatabase A database is an organized collection of data.
-Access to this data is usually provided by a "database management system" (DBMS) consisting of an integrated set of computer software that allows users to interact with one or more databases and provides access to all of the data contained in the database.
-Because of the close relationship between them, the term "database" is often used casually to refer to both a database and the DBMS used to manipulate it. versions, PHPPHP PHP (PHP: Hypertext Preprocessor) is a general-purpose scripting language especially suited to web development.
+Each version has its own supported databaseDatabase A database is an organized collection of data.
+Access to this data is usually provided by a “database management system” (DBMS) consisting of an integrated set of computer software that allows users to interact with one or more databases and provides access to all of the data contained in the database.
+Because of the close relationship between them, the term “database” is often used casually to refer to both a database and the DBMS used to manipulate it. versions, PHPPHP PHP (PHP: Hypertext Preprocessor) is a general-purpose scripting language especially suited to web development.
 PHP code is usually processed on a web server by a PHP interpreter.
-On a web server, the result of the interpreted and executed PHP code would form the whole or part of an HTTP response. versions and a series of compatibilities that need to be updated over time.
+On a web server, the result of the interpreted and executed PHP code would form the whole or part of an HTTP response. versions, and a series of compatibilities that need to be updated over time.

 What if it is not updated?